 Most weeds are only considered aesthetically undesirable.
 However, noxious plants, such as poison ivy can cause severe rashes (Fig. 18).
 Plants with sharp spines or stinging hairs can be hazardous, such as thistles or nettles, respectively.
-In addition, some weeds are highly toxic, e.g., pokeweed, Phytolacca americana, and should be removed from areas near buildings managed by the college/university.
+In addition, some weeds are highly toxic, e.g., pokeweed, Phytolacca americana, and should be removed from areas near buildings managed by DOHRE.
 Children can be attracted to the poisonous pokeweed berries.
-Developing a tolerance for weeds that pose no health risks, such as dandelions or crabgrass, is preferred over chemical treatments in the college/university IPM program.
+Developing a tolerance for weeds that pose no health risks, such as dandelions or crabgrass, is preferred over chemical treatments in the DOHRE IPM program.